Garford-Putilov armoured car: Armament

 The main armament of the Garford armoured car was the "3-inch counter-assault gun Model 1910".
 This was a re-worked version of the 76 mm mountain gun M1909 from which the new gun inherited the barrel and breech.
 The cannon was installed on a new carriage, lighter than its predecessor but not capable of being disassembled in the same way.

 Mass production of this armament had started at the Putilov factory in 1911 and continued to the middle of 1915.
 Altogether in this period 407 guns were produced in two batches.
-At first these type of guns were used in various fortifications, intended both for defence and to provide fire support to their own troops during sorties.
+At first these types of guns were used in various fortifications, intended both for defence and to provide fire support to their own troops during sorties.
 It was considered suitable for installation in the Garford firstly because it provided excellent ballistic characteristics for the time and had low recoil.
 The shells used in this weapon were normally those from the type 1909 mountain gun but with a smaller charge.
 The maximum muzzle velocity of the 6.5 kg high explosive shrapnel shell was around 381 m/s which was sufficient to provide effective fire.
 Canister shot was also available for this weapon with an initial velocity of 274 m/s.

 The cannon was mounted on the rear part of the vehicle on a pedestal made from welded iron plates.
 A copper "head" was riveted to the top part of the pedestal, serving as a bearing for a pivot which passed through the pedestal and at the same time serving as a support for the bottom of the rotating part of the turret.
 The pivot was the axis of rotation for the turret to which it was firmly riveted.
 At the bottom the pivot was supported by a bronze bearing riveted to the circular section supporting the pedestal.